When will schools have students back in classrooms?

 How will students be kept safe on school buses?

 Limited transportation will be available.
 Families are encouraged to use alternative transportation such as walking, biking, or driving to school.
-Students who need the bus should line up at bus stops with 6-feet physical distancing and masks on.
-They will only be permitted on the bus if they feel healthy and have positively completed the Daily Home Screening Affidavit before leaving home.
+Students who are approved to use the bus should line up at bus stops with 6-feet physical distancing and masks on.
+They will only be permitted on the bus if they are healthy.
 Siblings will be asked to sit next to each other.
+At least two windows will be opened and spacing will be in accordance to CDPH guidance.

 So, 6-feet distancing will not be provided on school buses?